 Once fawns are born, they are not nimble enough to accompany their mother or run away from danger.
 So for the first two to three weeks, they curl up and hide while their mother is away.
 The doe returns at intervals to feed the fawn and move the fawn to a different location.
 Otherwise, the doe remains at a distance to avoid attracting predators to the fawn.

-If you find a curled up fawn, leave it!
-If the fawn is moved by somebody, the doe will search for the fawn.
+- If you find a fawn curled up, leave it!
+The fawn is doing exactly what it is suppose to do–HIDE.
+If the fawn is moved by somebody, the doe will search for the fawn though.

-However, if the fawn is bleating, bleeding or lying on its side, call Idaho Fish and Game for help and they will advise you what to do.
+- If the fawn is bleating, bleeding or lying on its side, call Idaho Fish and Game (or your state’s wildlife department) for help and they will advise you what to do.

 In the case of the fawn by my garden fence, I quickly took pictures and we stayed out of the garden for the rest of the day.
 Later in the evening, the doe came and guided the fawn over the hill to another spot.